 Panglao is a small island on the southwest side of, Bohol.
 There are beautiful beaches on the southern tip but Alona Beach is the most famous.
-With sparkling water, great scuba diving, and fresh seafood, it’s no wonder Bohol is at the top of everyone’s list.
+With sparkling water, great scuba diving just like how you can enjoy scuba diving turks and caicos as well so I hear, and fresh seafood, it’s no wonder Bohol is at the top of everyone’s list.
 A perfect day would be exploring the city in the morning, getting a massage on the beach in the afternoon, and dinner on the beach at sunset.
 When the sun starts to set, the restaurants start setting up for dinner on the beach.
 You can choose from the freshest catches of the day and they’ll cook it up for you.

 Things to do in the area: Visit the countryside to see the famous Chocolate Hills, Loboc River, Tarsier Sanctuary, Hinagdanan Cave, Dumaluan beach, Bohol Bee Farm, Island hopping with Snorkeling and/or Diving.

 Off the coast of northern Cebu lies Bantayan Island.
 This is a peaceful and tranquil island where you can go offline and recharge your personal batteries (so to speak).
 The island is divided into three municipalities: Bantayan, Madridejos, and Santa Fe.
 Tourists find Santa Fe appealing for its pristine white sand beaches and affordable accommodations.